Pavel-Hrdina/Zettlkasten/Journal/2024-Feb-27 - Daily Stoic Reflection.md

 > "Be like a rocky promontory against which the restless surf continually pounds; it stands fast while the churning sea is lulled to sleep at its feet.
 I hear you say, "How unlucky that this should happen to me!"
 Not at all!
 Say instead, "How lucky that I am not broken by what has happened and am not afraid of what is about to happen.
 The same blow might have struck anyone, but not many would have absorbed it without capitulation or complaint."

 1. **What difficulties am I likely to encounter today?**
-	- Today, you may feel the need to be lazy, to do nothing, and just be lazy, the way you want to be.
-You may feel the need to shout out into the world, like a beast that hurt itself, like some kind of animal, that has yet to lose its anger, you may feel, as if you cannot win over your self, like there is nothing that can be done to win.
-You may have to face your self, and your own fears.
+	- You may be sick, you may be stressed, you may feel unwell, you may want to quit, you may want to start again, but instead, think about the things you have done, the things you did, the things you love, and the things you want to accomplish, it does not matter that you fail, it does not matter that you lose, for as long as you can try, it does not matter, so try again, push against the threads of destiny, and do what you love and do it with peace in your heart, for a hermit will not be frightened, for he does not fear death, nor it's helpers.
 2. **What one thing do most need to get done today?**
-	- Today, I need to win over my self, I have to conquer my self, and win.
+	- Today, I choose to learn for the OSP testing, I choose to abandon my fear, I choose to let it go.
 1. **What am I grateful for?**
-	1. For my wife, for my mother, for my father, for my sister, for being alive, for my parents, for trust of all, for knowing who I am, for loving my self.
+	1. For my wife, for my mother, for being me, for being alive, for being born, for my father, for my sister, for trust, love, and mind, for people, and for life.
 2. **What is worrying me?**
-	- You may be worried, that you may lose, that you may fail your self, that you may not be able to win over who you are.
-But instead of thinking like that, think instead: "I will win, I will be the best, I can do it when I set my mind to it.", you must not push your self down, and at the first sight of despair, you must instead choose to see the truth, and that victory, is but a matter of time.
+	- That I may fail.
 3. **How can I decatastrophize today's problems?**
-	- No matter what you might be going through, you must choose to see past the mistakes you have made, past the things that have been bothering you, see past the pain of the past, see past your own shadow and your ego, and do what has to be done, and if you have done what was in your power, than you can be at peace, for there is nothing more that can be done, and you shall do it, the things that must be done.
+	- So what that you will fail?
+How is that going to change anything?
+You will just try again, you will get up, and you will go back to working hard untill you get it, untill you emerge vicotrious, untill then you will push against your self without fear, you must abandon it, be peace, all of this is but a mondaine thing, so think about it that way.
 4. **What is within my control and what is not**
-	- You can control your own [[Control Over Judgment|Judgment]], and your own choice, nothing else is fully under your control, so choose to do it, choose to do what has to be done, choose to be the victor over your self, and your own weakness, I know you can do it, I know you can win, I know you can push past your limits.
+	- Onlly my own [[Control Over Judgment|Judgment]] is under my controll.

 ### Evening